claretbio/reallyrun/README.md

     --indexdir: a path to the directory where you would like the STAR index to be created (if not specified, defalts to current working directory).
 Use one of --starindex or --indexdir, not both

+Helpful information about arguments

 The library IDs provided should match the beginning of the fastq files.
 For example, the library ID for the fastq files named `lib1_R1.fastq.gz` and `lib1_R2.fastq.gz` would be `lib1`.
 This can be provided directly on the command line with a comma separated list: `--libraries lib1,lib2` or as a file that lists one library ID per line: `--libfile libfile.txt`.

+Details on GTF format can be found [here](https://useast.ensembl.org/info/website/upload/gff.html)

+Picard's [BedToIntervalList tool](https://gatk.broadinstitute.org/hc/en-us/articles/360036716091-BedToIntervalList-Picard-) can be used to generate the ribosomal interval list.
+An example interval list can be found [here](https://gist.github.com/slowkow/b11c28796508f03cdf4b).

+ For an example refFlat file for GRCh38, see `refFlat.txt.gz` at https://hgdownload.cse.ucsc.edu/goldenPath/hg38/database/.

 Example Command
 ```